IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

-# Three Tier SAP S/4 Hana Terraform Framework with Hana 2.0 application  Stack Deployment
+# Three Tier SAP S/4 Hana Terraform Framework with Hana 2.0 Application  Stack Deployment

 This is an Automatic Framework Terraform IAC deployment of SAP certified IaaS with necessary storage, network configurations and OS SAP prerequisites basic configs.